- December 21, 2018

 Treatment techniques for Veneers and Crowns

-Both crowns and veneers require a series of appointments to be fitted, due to their bespoke nature – both forms of dental restoration are carefully shaped to give a highly precise fitting.
+Crowns vs veneers both require a series of appointments to be fitted, due to their bespoke nature – both forms of dental restoration are carefully shaped to give a highly precise fitting.
 This prevents plaque, food debris and bacteria from getting in between the tooth and its veneer or crown and causing painful and awkward infections or decay.

 Veneers are usually wafer-thin and are applied to the front face of the tooth.
 Occasionally, they can also be fixed to the biting edge and even the back of the tooth to reinforce stability and reduce erosion where this is needed most.
 In many types of veneer, a thin layer of the natural tooth’s enamel must be shaved away to allow the veneer to stick more strongly to the surface.
 This is a fundamental difference between a veneer and a crown as the latter requires more severe preparation to trim the tooth in a way that will receive the crown best and to remove all signs of infection and decay.